edge-js/edge-iconify/README.md

 ![](./edge_iconify.png)

-[Iconify](https://icon-sets.iconify.design/) is a great collection of over 100 oepn source icon sets.
+[Iconify](https://icon-sets.iconify.design/) is a great collection of over 100 open source icon sets.
 This package allows you to use all the available icons within edge templates.

 ## Not using the online mode